 A VPN will protect you when you access websites and apps; however, the level of anonymity will depend on the VPN you choose to use.
 For example, if you download an ad-based VPN that comes from an unreputable VPN provider, you are likely putting your data at more risk than before you downloaded the VPN app.
 You can learn more about VPNs in this simplified guide.

 It is necessary to remain cautious when it comes to free VPNs, as some such services are known to store and sell your private information and website visits.
 Even free VPN services need to make a profit somehow, and many do so by selling private user information to third parties.

 Also, an ad-supported VPN will continue to display relevant adverts and even banner ads on the websites you visit, in the client, and on the VPN’s website.
-This means that the VPN itself may track your activity, compile a user profile, and display targeted ads.
+This means that the VPN itself may track your internet traffic, compile a user profile, and display targeted ads.